linda-seiter/cmsc115_2252/week2/week2_lesson.md

 The table below contains 5 test cases that will be used for testing a program.

-- The expected I/O (Input/Output) column can be filled out based on the specified program requirements.
+- The **Expected I/O** (Input/Output) column can be filled out based on the specified program requirements.
+Input values are displayed in bold.
-- The last two columns are filled out after writing and executing the program.
-The `Status` column will show a Pass/Fail result based on whether the expected and actual I/O match.
+- The **Actual I/O** and **Status** columns are filled out after writing and executing the program. `Status` will contain **Pass/Fail** based on whether the expected and actual I/O columns match.
-- _NOTE: Input values are displayed in bold._

 | Test | Expected I/O                                     | Actual I/O | Status |
 | ---- | ------------------------------------------------ | ---------- | ------ |